-We are contacting you at this time to express our desires for further improvements to the non-motorized grant process and to submit our suggested revisions to the grant criteria that we feel will improve utilization and integration of the science and planning process included in the CPW Guide to Planning Trails with Wildlife in Mind with an emphasis on elevating protection of wildlife habitat connectivity and diverse stakeholder engagement early and throughout the grant process.
+We are contacting you at this time to express our desires for further improvements to the non-motorized grant process and grant criteria that we feel will improve utilization and integration of the science and planning process included in the CPW Guide to Planning Trails with Wildlife in Mind with an emphasis on elevating protection of wildlife habitat connectivity and diverse stakeholder engagement early and throughout the grant process.
+Our specific comments and suggestions were submitted to the STC on March 24, 2022.

 Chapter 2 of the Guide to Planning Trails with Wildlife in Mind provides an extensive assessment of evaluating wildlife habitat needs on a landscape scale prior to identifying trail opportunities.
 These concepts are based in science and need to be reflected in the grant criteria.
 In addition, Appendix A includes species specific Best Management Practices that should be part of any grant application.
-We strongly believe this is a vital component to any grant application and have included several suggestions for additions and modifications to the grant criteria that would elevate the avoidance, minimization, or mitigation of impacts to wildlife habitat from trails based recreation.
+We strongly believe this is a vital component to any grant application and have provided several suggestions for additions and modifications to the grant criteria that would elevate the avoidance, minimization, or mitigation of impacts to wildlife habitat from trails based recreation.